timewisesolutions/EtherInsure/code/UI/README.md

 ```

 ```
-yarn install  # installs all the packages
+yarn add  # installs all the packages
 ```

 ## To run